 Day 1: Explore Florence, Tuscany’s crown jewel

 The list of things to do in Florence is very long (and planning an itinerary can seem overwhelming), but in two days, you can cover most of the highlights if you plan ahead.

 With a prior reservation, you can climb the 463 steps to the top of Brunelleschi’s famous dome for gorgeous views over the city.
 Or you can tackle the slightly easier 414 steps to the top of Giotto’s bell tower next door.

 Upon your return down to street level, walk around the inside of the Florence Cathedral and the Baptistery.
 Next, view Ghiberti’s Gates of Paradise and Michelangelo’s Florentine Pietà in the Opera di Santa Maria del Fiore museum.

 Pro Tip: You can buy an Opa (combination) ticket online in advance that will let you enter all the buildings in the Duomo complex.
 An advance reservation for the climb to the top of the Duomo is mandatory.
-The spots fill up, so book at least a few days ahead of your visit.
+The spots fill up, so book well ahead of your visit.

 You’ll almost certainly have to wait in line at the famous sandwich shop, but on the flip side, you will enjoy an inexpensive but totally delicious lunch.